ElijahEsparzaa/323-Compiler/README.md

 ## Compilers and Languages
-This repository contains a compiler for the RAT23S programming language that was completed in Professor Song Choi's class during the spring semester of 2023.
+This repository contains a compiler for the RAT23S programming language that was completed in Professor James Choi's class during the spring semester of 2024.

 ## Information
 * The program supports both Windows and Linux.